-Plants that are receiving too little light will often start to yellow on the lower leaves before those leaves drop.
-If this is your issue, there is a clue that you can look.
+Plants that receive too little light will often start to yellow on the lower leaves before those leaves drop.
+If this is your issue, there is a clue that you can look for.

 A plant that is yellowing from a lack of light will typically yellow on the side that is away from the light source.
 The leaves near the window, for instance, are getting all the light and blocking the opposite side.
 A great way to remedy this is to turn the pot a bit once a week, so all sides have access to natural light.

 05 of 08

-If this is the problem, the plant's top leaves may be the first go yellow.
+If this is the problem, the plant's top leaves may be the first to go yellow.
 In other cases, you might notice an unusual pattern to the yellowing.
 For instance, the veins may remain dark while the tissue between them turns yellow.

 06 of 08

 If your plant has a viral infection, it might show up as blotchy, spreading yellow patches on leaves throughout the plant.
 This may be accompanied by deformed leaves and stems, as well as discolored flowers.

 Viral infections in plants cannot be cured and can infect all susceptible plants nearby.
 As soon as you notice a sick plant, quarantine it from the rest of your plants.
 Check the neighboring plants to ensure the spread is contained.
 You can take steps to save the plant, but you must first attempt to identify the virus.
 Some remedies can involve fungicides, while others may require removing healthy parts and propagating.
 While it may be painful if it's a favorite, discard any plants that you suspect are infected.
 Wash and sterilize any pruning tools or pots before using on other plants.